 So what do we offer?
 Our range of courses covers a variety of topics to suit both health care professionals and allied staff, from our popular distance learning courses in long term disease management to study days and short courses.
 Whilst courses run throughout the year at our centre in Idle, Bradford, we can also deliver any of our workshop days in any area, subject only to minimum numbers.
 There is no charge for this.
 We can even tailor our courses to suit local guidelines.

 We listen to our students and those who commission education with us.
 Many of our courses have been developed at their request.
 Many other training organisations have switched to e-Learning, and we have developed our own electronic packs.
-Feedback from our students told us that an overwhelming majority prefer to receive a learning pack they can actually hold, flick through and make notes in, so our electronic version had to be even better and offer even more.
-It allows students to create a virtual scrapbook, in which they can store highlighted sections from the pack, make their own notes or even attach a virtual “post-it” note.
-There’s be a dashboard with easy access to any part of the pack, and an interactive glossary which will show definitions of key words in the text, and much, much more.
+Our eDLP allows students to create a virtual scrapbook, in which they can store highlighted sections from the pack, make their own notes or even attach a virtual “post-it” note.
+There’s a dashboard with easy access to any part of the pack, and an interactive glossary which shows a definition for key words in the text, and much, much more.
 Students who complete the course will be able to pay a small annual subscription to receive continual access with rolling updates.

 The overall learning experience is also the reason that we continue to offer workshop days here at the training centre and on our satellite courses.
 There’s nothing like face to face tuition from a knowledgeable, approachable tutor to enhance learning and to make sure that it is memorable.
 For example, there are several e-Learning courses about Phlebotomy, but none of these offers students the hands-on chance to actually take blood.
 At the PCTC we use simulation models, and every student on the course will get to draw a venous sample.